BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I finally succeeded in coloring only specific bars on my plot!

 **Thoughts**: Here are some controversial character.
 StakOverflow is a very helpful resource!

+### Day 96: June 11, 2020

+**Today's Progress**: Today I started to learn about the folium library for Python.
+I would like to map the number of likes for some Star Wars characters for each US census region.
+I will probably have to create my own GeoJson file.

+**Thoughts**: I will even have to learn how to use QGIS.
+So many new knowledge just ot finish the Star Wars project.